jake-knerr/cogent/README.md

 #### Another great idea with a fatal flaw.

 No children or attributes may be set in the constructor, like a normal `document.createElement()`.
-This would also preclude a `props` sent to the constructor, which is convenient.
+This would preclude a `props` sent to the constructor, which is convenient.

-This is fatal because it requires tracking when the component mounts or when properties change, etc. Render becomes indeterminate.
+Also, custom elements require tracking when the component mounts or when properties change, etc. Render becomes indeterminate.
 Also, custom elements create pressure to reflect properties to attributes.